AleksandrBraun/Smart-UPS-SNMP-Card/README.md

 - Connecting to an MQTT broker
 - MQTT management
 - Home Assistant discovery support
-- The presence of SSH to send a command to an external server (shutdown, run bat, etc.)
+- The presence of SSH to send a command to an external server (shutdown, run bat, ran com, etc.)
 - Based on protocol from APC SNMP cards

 ### Optional